webxdc/webxdc_docs/src/intro.md

 Webxdc is a container format for sharing and hosting HTML5 web apps in messenger chats.
-Instead of being hosted on a central always-online HTTP server, webxdc apps are stored in a messenger app by attaching a container file to a chat message, and can be used while a device is offline even for extended periods.
+Instead of being hosted on a central always-online HTTP server, webxdc apps are hosted in a messenger app by attaching a container file to a chat message, and can be used while a device is offline even for extended periods.
 Instead of using the HTTP protocol for querying a central server to obtain authoritative application state, webxdc apps send and receive messages via the messenger's [JavaScript API] which routes all "application updates" between users of an app.
-Webxdc app developers do not need to implement user accounts or discovery mechanisms, and they do not need to implement end-to-end encryption, all of which are already provided by the messenger hosting the webxdc app.
+Webxdc app developers do not need to implement user authentication, discovery or bootstrapping mechanisms, and they do not need to implement end-to-end encryption, all of which is already provided by the messenger hosting the webxdc app.

-While webxdc app development is vastly easier than developing for the HTTP Cloud there also are complications in arranging consistent web app state across user's devices.
+While webxdc app development is fundamentally easier than developing for and maintaining an application-specific HTTP server there are complications in arranging consistent web app state across user's devices, typical for any P2P system.
-The [Shared web application state] section provides neccessary theoretical and practical background for writing robust offline-first web apps without requiring a central online authority acting as the "source of truth".
+The [Shared web application state] chapter provides neccessary theoretical and practical background for writing robust offline-first web apps without requiring a central online authority acting as the "source of truth".

-If you are interested in the privacy and security guarantees of webxdc, you may read [Bringing E2E privacy to the web](https://delta.chat/en/2023-05-22-webxdc-security) which describes security-audited privacy guarantees not found with any other web container technology.
+If you are interested in the privacy and security guarantees of webxdc, you may read [Bringing E2E privacy to the web](https://delta.chat/en/2023-05-22-webxdc-security) which describes security-audited privacy guarantees of webxdc not found with any other web container technology.

 Removing central registries and app stores means that anyone can [get started building a HTML5 app](/get_started.html),